student-NikhilJain/HTML-Project1/README.md

-# HTML-Project1
+# HTML/CSS Project1(Basic Form)
-Hello All !
-This is my first step towards learning of MERN / Full stack web Development.
-Recently I completed my HTML which is a base in development journey
+Hello All This is my first Step in Journey of "FullSTACK MERN Development" This is a Basic HTML Form Page that I created and Here I apply <br>

-This is a demo for git and github class.

-# teacher
-shraddha khapra
+ALl My Learnings of HTML and Basic CSS Designing By My mentor @Shraddha Khapra